 To be eligible to study for a Master of Osteopathy (MOst) qualification or BSc (Hons) Osteopathy at BCOM, you will need 112 UCAS points, which may include BTEC courses, Higher National Diplomas, Science foundation courses in science or health, Baccalaureates, or Scottish Highers, in addition to biology.

 Mature students with previous degrees (2:1 or above) or other educational pathways will be considered on an individual basis depending on previous qualifications.

 International students who possess A level equivalent qualifications are eligible to apply.
 Where necessary the applicant must possess a ‘Use of English Qualification’ at an IELTS level >6.5 or equivalent.

-What will I learn at BCOM?
+What will I learn at BCOM and ESO?

 - Anatomy, physiology, health, and disease

 You will spend over 1000 hours in the teaching clinic, seeing and treating patients as part of your degree.
 You will have skilled, hands-on, and practical expertise so that you are fully trained to work as soon as you graduate.

 Changing Careers to Become an Osteopath

 If you want to retrain from another career to become an osteopath, it can be beneficial to get some paid or voluntary experience with a qualified person or in a clinic before you apply for your course.
 This will enable you to gain the skills and qualities needed to be successful in your training.